Insights

-Business interruption – Why won’t my insurance policy pay out?
+Business interruption policies – Why won’t my insurance policy pay out?

 Business interruption policies written in the UK are predominantly property based.
 They are designed to pay out in the event that the premises from which the business operates are closed by fire, flood or other damage to the fabric of the building.
 Some policies also have an extension for closure forced by notifiable diseases, such as Legionnaires disease.
 However, the precise drafting of the clause is very important.
 A typical clause might include cover for a notifiable disease by limiting cover to “one of the following specified human infectious or human contagious diseases….”
 And if Covid-19 is not included in that list, the insurer is likely to say that the policy does not respond to the claim.